Maxitive Donsker-Varadhan Formulation for Possibilistic Variational Inference: Primer on Possibility Theory

 \section{Primer on Possibility Theory}

-Possibility theory provides a dedicated representation of epistemic uncertainty where, similarly to probabilities, each event is assigned a degree of possibility between $0$ and $1$ and, unlike probabilities, the main operation on possibilities is the maximum/supremum rather than the sum/integral.
+Possibility theory provides a dedicated representation of epistemic uncertainty where, like probabilities, each event is assigned a degree of possibility between $0$ and $1$ and, unlike probabilities, the main operation on possibilities is optimization.
+In possibility theory, random variables are replaced by \emph{uncertain variables} and operations like conditioning and marginalization are defined similarly but with a maximum or supremum rather than a sum or integral, as stated more formally in \autoref{app:possibilityTheory}.